Who is a Pulmonologist?

 What are the skills and qualities required to become a/an Pulmonologist?

 Science skills: Nothing can be achieved without deep understanding and interest in the subject.
-In order to become a pulmonologist along with excelling in the career, it is important for the candidate to have a deep interest in science and technology.
+In order to become pulmonary physicians along with excelling in the career, it is important for the candidate to have a deep interest in science and technology.
 A good academic background is a non-negotiable requirement in the profession that can be achieved only through knowledge and a deep interest in science and technology.

 Communication skills: The ability to communicate effectively is one of the most necessary skills required by a pulmonologist in order to perform his or her duties.
 The team working for an operation must be closely knitted which can be achieved through strong communication.
 Being able to communicate effectively becomes important in a high-stake team environment.

 Hardworking: Any individual planning to join the field of medicine needs to be extremely hard working.
 As a pulmonologist one must have the ability and willingness to study for several years.
-Not only that, one may have to work for extensive hours and even do night shifts in this field.
+Not only that, pulmonary physicians may have to work for extensive hours and even do night shifts in this field.

 Which certifications and internships can be helpful in becoming Pulmonologist?